 The pro-Palestinian group, however, was not cited for any offense they might have caused Vienna's Jews – even as Palestinian-flag waving protesters shouted out in Arabic, "Khaybar, Khaybar ya yahud" – a battle cry that recalls the 7th century victory of Muslims over the Jews of Khaybar, and which in modern terms essentially means "Death to Jews."

 In Germany, anti-Semitism is not just widespread: it is growing, particularly among the country's hip youth.
 In an in-depth report for the Daily Beast, Josephine Huetlin describes the vast reach of German Jew-hate – from Muslim enclaves to far-right groups that support the up-and-coming political party, Alternatives fur Deutschland (AfD, Alternatives for Germany).
 Indeed, AfD may signal the biggest threat going forward.
-According to Huetlin, AfD politicians believe that "the Central Council of Jews in Germany secretly controls the entire country."
+According to Huetlin, one AfD member claimed that "the Central Council of Jews in Germany secretly controls the entire country."

 But pro-Palestinian, and therefore usually anti-Israel and anti-Jewish, sentiment is rising also in far left groups, Huetlin says – youth who listen to rap, most of all.
-Many of these rappers come from the Muslim community and champion Palestine's "underdog," status she reports – so much so that Germany's one Jewish rap star, Ben Salomo, told her that "solidarity for Palestine ... is fashion."
+Many of the rappers she describes come from the Muslim community and champion Palestine's "underdog," status she reports – so much so that Germany's one Jewish rap star, Ben Salomo, told her that "solidarity for Palestine ... is fashion."